chiffa/BioFlow/dev_log.rst

  - TODO: [FEATURE] flow to a targeted set

- - TODO: [FEATURE] weighted targets flow
+ - TODO: [FEATURE] we ighted targets flow

  - TODO: [FEATURE] modification of the Laplacian weights by the end user.